 Most studies of social media in China have focused on the use of social media among urban populations, who have easy access to a whole range of digital technologies and are supposedly social media savvy.
-This book argues that it may actually be Chinese rural migrants - a relatively digital have-less population, still in the process of becoming 'modern' - who provide a more appropriate subject for such research.
+This thesis argues that it may actually be Chinese rural migrants - a relatively digital have-less population, still in the process of becoming 'modern' - who provide a more appropriate subject for such research.
 This is because China's rural migrants may in certain respects represent a more radical population, notably in how they fully embrace the possibilities that online can offer.
-In the global project of which this study is one part,6 it has been found that the online world of people in various countries (for instance the English,7 Italian,8 Indian9 or traditional Chinese10) corresponds more closely to their offline world.
+In the global project of which this study is one part, it has been found that the online world of people in various countries more closely correspond to their offline world.
 Yet in the case of Chinese rural migrants we have encountered an unprecedented rupture, severing the constraints of traditional social expectations ('what they should be') and shifting the focus on to potential and aspiration ('what they could be'), given expression through the advent of social media.
 In this sense Chinese rural migrants epitomise a genuine 'social media population' that provides an unusually clear guide to the new possibilities represented by social media.

 We need to put this discovery in perspective.
 The frustrations of their offline lives are certainly important, but poverty is not the only reason why Chinese factory workers embrace social media to this extent.
 After all, many people who do not live in conditions of poverty are also migrating part of their lives to online.
 Most people in most places are experiencing some variant of this offline to online migration, though generally less extreme in form and more integrated into their offline lives.
-Moreover, social media was not the first - and is not the only -'place' where 'magic' takes place.
-Films such as Muriel's Wedding which predate the digital era portray the imagining and pursuit of a glamorous wedding as more important than the wedding itself - a fantasy that dominates the daily life of a middle-class Australian girl.
+Moreover, social media was not the first - and is not the only 'place' where 'magic' takes place.
+Films such as Muriel's Wedding which predate the digital era portray the imagining and pursuit of a glamorous wedding as more important than the wedding itself - a fantasy that dominates the daily life of a middle- class Australian girl.
 An even greater claim could be made about the precedent represented by religion.
 For much of human history, and for most societies, religion has been a major, if not the single most important, component of many peoples' lives.
-Both our comparative book and the other volumes that make up this series consistently refuse to regard online life as something virtual, inextricably opposed to another world of 'real' life.